Boltzmann generators for amorphous particle systems: Generative models for multi-component particle systems

-\paragraph{Stochastic interpolants.} {Stochastic interpolants} (SI) \citep{albergo2023building, albergo2023stochastic} are a generative modeling framework closely related to {flow matching} (FM) \citep{liu2023flow, lipman2023flow}.
-SI relies on an interpolation process $(X_t)_{t \in [0,1]}$ on $\sR^d$ between a simple base distribution ($X_0 \sim \pbase$) and a target distribution ($X_1 \sim \pstar$).
+(SI) \citep{albergo2023building, albergo2023stochastic} are a generative modeling framework generalizing {flow matching} (FM) \citep{liu2023flow, lipman2023flow} designed to overcome the limitations of training CNFs via maximum likelihood.
+SI relies on an interpolation process $(X_t)_{t \in [0,1]}$ between the base distribution ($X_0 \sim \pbase$) and the target distribution ($X_1 \sim \pstar$).
 This process is defined through an interpolation function $X_t = I(t, X_0, X_1)$ satisfying the boundary conditions $I(0, X_0, X_1) = X_0$ and $I(1, X_0, X_1) = X_1$.
-SI then seek to estimate a time-dependent velocity field $\hat v$ such that the process $(\hat X)_{t\in[0,1]}$ defined as the integration of the ODE

-shares the same time-marginal distributions as $(X_t)_{t\in[0,1]}$.
-An exact solution $v^\star_t$ is given by the conditional expectation
+SI then seek to estimate a time-dependent velocity field $\hat v$ such that the process $(\hat X)_{t\in[0,1]}$ defined as the integration of the ODE \Cref{eq:neuralode} shares the same time-marginal distributions as $(X_t)_{t\in[0,1]}$.
+An exact solution $v^\star_t$ is given by the conditional expectation of the path velocities,